 Then in 1910 the new Ohio State Reformatory (aka Mansfield) broke a world record.
 Cell blocks an amazing 6 levels high.

 Mansfield rises – –

-A perfect location.
-Far enough from Columbus and the former site of a Civil War camp called Mordecai Bartley.
+Mansfield was put in a perfect location.
+Far from the city of Columbus and on the former site of Mordecai Bartley, a once Civil War camp.

-It ran on this intention for 100 years, officially closing on New Year’s Eve in 1990, when the government deemed the Ohio State Reformatory (Mansfield) cruel by modern standards.
+It ran on this intention for 100 years, closing New Year’s Eve 1990.
+The official reason… cruel by modern standards.

-Arthur Lewis Glattke was a memorable Warden at the Ohio State Reformatory (Mansfield) after being appointed by Governor Marty Davey after helping the politician get elected in 1935.
+Arthur Lewis Glattke (glaa-k) was appointed Warden by an Ohio Governor named Marty Davey.
+In return for helping the politician get elected in 1935.

 Disaster strikes – –

-Helen was shot and Arthur rushed her to Mansfield Hospital, but it was too late.
-His wife held on for 3 days before dying.
+Rushed her to the Mansfield Hospital, Helen held on for 3 days.
 Official cause of death, “pneumonia brought on by a wound”.

 Fake News – –